bvirxx/bLUe_PYSIDE/README.md

 bLUe provides drawing layers and paint brushes with adjustable parameters: size, flow, hardness, opacity.

-bLUe is aware of multi-screen environments and color profiles : it uses image and monitor profiles in conjunction to display accurate colors.
+bLUe is aware of multiscreen environments and color profiles : it uses image and monitor profiles in conjunction to display accurate colors.

 bLUe uses a pretrained neural network to provide automatic 3D LUTs for fast enhancement of images.
 The pretrained model